erickarodom/project-2/README.md

   - whether they have won or lost that game.
 3. The user can play as many times as they want.
 4. A score of total wins and losses will be displayed.
-5. Application is publicly available on GitHub [pages]
+5. Application is publicly available on GitHub [pages]: <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>

 ## License
 Distributed under the MIT License.